 View All Schedules on a Cluster

-A user with the Admin role can view all schedules on a cluster by selecting Schedules from the Agents menu, and then selecting a cluster from the Select Server or Cluster drop down.
+A user with the Super Admin / Admin role can view all schedules on a cluster by selecting Schedules from the Agents menu, and then selecting a cluster from the Cluster drop down.

 - Agents→Schedules→Context Menu→Job History